DanielTakeshi/Paper_Notes/mcmc/Austerity_in_MCMC_Land:_Cutting_the_Metropolis-Hastings_Budget.md

 - They use a quantity \Delta = P_{a,e}-P_a.
 Don't they need absolute values?
   EDIT: never mind, they use |\Delta| later.
 Whew.
 We're not guaranteed that P_{a,e} >= P_a since our test may tell us to reject if we unluckily get lots of samples which tell us that our samples are bad.
+But this value for "error" makes sense, it's the difference between actual acceptance vs acceptance probability of their algorithm.

 OH, *this* is what they were using dynamic programming for --- to compute the estimated errors.
 They use this for **Figure 1**, which shows that for smaller